Isan-Rivkin/termctl/README.md

 - shell quoting works: `tail -f "/var/log/my app.log"`
 - lookup order: the path you pass first, then `~/.termctl/presets/<basename>` as fallback.
 The presets dir is auto-created on first lookup.

-### Per-pane titles

-Each pane's title is set to the command it runs, so you can tell `stern -n prod api` apart from `stern -n prod worker` at a glance instead of seeing identical "stern" labels.

 ## Exit codes

 | Code | Meaning |